Human Capital

 Evaluation by External Parties

-In addition, managers in Konica Minolta’s Health Promotion Division took the Company’s inclusion in the Health & Productivity Stock Selection as an opportunity to listen to the issues of many client companies and begin giving advice based on the measures that the Company is implementing and the results of an examination of their effectiveness.
-Helping companies resolve issues at their request in a support role as they address health management is expanding interaction with client companies.
+Furthermore, managers in Konica Minolta’s Health Promotion Division listened to the issues of many client companies and are giving advice based on the measures that the Company is implementing and the results of an examination of their effectiveness.
+Helping companies resolve issues at their request in a support role as they address health & productivity management is expanding interaction with client companies.